erickseolin/jn_tester/README.md

 ### Students usage:

-To run the tests created by the professor import the test file, run tests and finally submit the tests for the professor.
+To run the tests created by the professor, import the test file, run tests and finally submit the tests for the professor.

 ```python
 # -*- encoding: utf-8 -*-